vesess/pw-less-wp-plugin/README.md

    * Create a page named exactly "login" (e.g., `/login/`) and add the login form shortcode
    * Create a page named exactly "registration" (e.g., `/registration/`) and add the registration form shortcode
    * These specific page names are required for proper form redirections to work correctly
-5. Add the shortcodes to your pages:
+5. Add the shortcodes to your pages
+6. (Optional but recommended) Set up secure encryption keys using the .env file system (see Security section below)

 ### Available Shortcodes